EVENTS

 Global Ocean Day

-Carcavelos Beach Cleaning
+Carcavelos Beach Sand Clean-Up

 This activity started by TRAQUINAUTA and will continue at the NAU school as it aims to raise awareness among our families to reduce waste production, create more recycling habits and account and understand the type of waste that is left on the beach.